cyverse/docker-irods/README.md

-# docker-irods-rs
+# docker-irods

-This repository has the source for a docker image intended to be a base image for an iRODS catalog conumser.
-It creates the image that can be found on Dockerhub at `cyverse/irods-catalog-consumer`.
+This repository has the source for a Docker image intended to be a base image for an iRODS server.
+It creates the image that can be found on Dockerhub at `cyverse/irods`.

 ## Design